juandarias/iPEPS-Julia/README.md

 # iPEPS-Julia

+Julia implementation of basic functionality of CTM and CTMRG functionality.
+SU and FU implementation incomplete.

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > iPEPS-Julia